leshow/nailgun/README.md

 nailgun --help
 ```

-By default `nailgun` will spawn a single threaded tokio runtime and 1 traffic generator:
+By default, `nailgun` will spawn a single threaded tokio runtime and 1 traffic generator:

 ```
 nailgun 0.0.0.0 -p 1953